zhangcen456/GramTrans/README.md

-## GramTrans: A Universal Tool for the Design of AI-oriented programming language grammar
+## GramTrans: A Research Tool for the Design of AI-oriented programming language grammar
 ### Introduction
 GramTrans is a configurable tool designed to simplify the development of toolkits for AI-oriented grammars.
 Built on top of [tree-sitter](https://github.com/tree-sitter/tree-sitter), GramTrans generates two parsers and two unparsers.
 The parsers convert source code into parse trees, while the unparsers perform grammar-aware transformations during the unparsing process.
 By specifying grammar differences in a user-defined configuration file, users can define how code should be transformed without manually implementing the conversion logic.